 As a general rule, the uptime for a web host should hover around 99.95%.
 Anything lower than that should spur you to at least consider switching providers.
 Note that neither provider offers a specific uptime guarantee (providers seldom offer such guarantees).

 Determining uptime is an ongoing process that involves your specific experiences.
-Because of shared hosting, your experiences with a provider might end up extremely different than another person also using the same service.
+Because of shared hosting, your experiences with a provider might be extremely different from another person using the same service.

 In my experience, based on a statistical analysis of several sites I own, I’ve found that SiteGround’s uptime is better than Bluehost.